João dos Santos Albasini: Death and legacy

 João dos Santos Albasini died of tuberculosis in Laurenço Marques on August 15, 1922.
 Reportedly, his funeral was attended by an estimated 5,000 people, among whom were both Portuguese colonial officials and the Queen Sibebe of the Maxaquene clan, Albasini's maternal cousin.

 For his efforts in opposition to the Portuguese labor laws, a masonry compound in Sul do Save now holds the name Nwandzengele, Albansini's Ronga name to honor his efforts and advocacy of native workers.

 A year after his death, the Escola João Albasini, a vocational school for African women, opened its doors with classes in literacy, sewing, and cooking.

 In 1925, a collection of Albasini's personal letters to Michaela Loforte, a lover who would later refuse his marriage proposal, were compiled by his nephew Luís Albasini and published posthumously by Nicanor da Silva under the title O Livro da Dor ("The Book of Pain").
-Its literary value is disputed, however it is accepted as one of the earliest Mozambican works, paving they way for future Mozambican writers such as Rui de Noronha and João Dias.
+Its literary value is disputed, however it is accepted as one of the earliest Mozambican works, paving the way for future Mozambican writers such as Rui de Noronha and João Dias.